-- Patient will be given a medication through an intravenous line to help the patient relax and treat any during the procedure.
+- Next, the patient will be given medication through an intravenous line to help the patient relax and treat any during the procedure.

 - Patient will lay on his/her left side and vital sign will be monitored, like blood pressure, oxygen saturation, pulse rate and ECG.